team-plain/example-nextjs-floating-form/README.md

 # Example NextJS Contact Form

-This NextJS app shows how to build a contact form using Plain's [Custom Timeline Entries](https://docs.plain.com/recipes/custom-timeline-entry-upsert) and Plain's [Typescript SDK](https://www.npmjs.com/package/@team-plain/typescript-sdk)
+This NextJS app shows how to build a contact form using Plain's [Custom Timeline Entries](https://docs.plain.com/recipes/custom-timeline-entry-upsert) and [Typescript SDK](https://www.npmjs.com/package/@team-plain/typescript-sdk).

 This example mainly consists of one [Next.js API Route](https://nextjs.org/docs/api-routes/introduction) (`/api/contact-form.tsx`) which calls the Plain API to:

 - Create the customer within Plain if they don't exist
 - Create a Custom Timeline Entry with the contents of the contact form
 - Open an issue with the right priority

+This is meant as a starting point that you can customise to specifically fit your product and needs.

 ![Screenshot of demo](./screenshot.png)